 - see this information; and

 - correct this information if it is wrong.

 What is ‘personal information’?

-Personal information means information or an opinion about a person, whether or not that information or opinion is true, and whether or not the information or opinion is recorded in a material form.
+Personal information means information or an opinion about a person, whether or not that information or opinion is accurate, and whether or not the information or opinion is recorded in a material form.

-Personal information may include things like your name, address, date of birth, telephone number, email address and location, which when used either alone or in combination with other information, maybe used to identify, contact, or locate you.
-Depending on the services we are offering you, personal information may also include your occupation, your employer, your financial information, and tax file number.
+Personal information may include things like your name, address, date of birth, telephone number, email address and location, which, when used either alone or in combination with other information, may be used to identify, contact, or locate you.
+Depending on the services we are offering you, personal information may also include your occupation, your employer, your financial information, and your tax file number.